Wednesday, 16 January 2019

 JAIN BEDS:

-Little above the inscription shelter, there is a shelter in which 3 beds are carved on the rock surface.
-These beds are the ones, which is referred to in the Jambai inscriptions.
+A little above the inscription shelter, there is a shelter in which 3 beds are carved on the rock surface.
+These beds are the ones that are referred to in the Jambai inscriptions.
 These beds were carved by the Sathya Puthiran Adhiyan Nedumananji, who ruled this area in the 3rd Century.

 Medicinal grinding pit